PaulSearcy/Old-Website/README.md

-# website
+# Old Website version

-A copy of the code, not content, for my personal website.
+Code of the previous version of psearcy.com.

+Showcases how it was designed using Node, Express and Handlebars.